 Unlike most states, Mississippi does not increase the penalty for moving violations within an active work zone.

 The legal Blood Alcohol Content (BAC) is 0.08%.
-Driving while above the legal limit is called Driving Under the Influence.
-Driving while above certain BAC is called Driving while intoxicated and carries a heavier penalty.
+Most states impose increased mandatory penalties for driving above a specific BAC.
 In Mississippi, driving with a BAC above 0.00% will trigger automatic enhanced minimum penalties.

-Most states do not allow cellphone use while driving.
+Cellphones and other handheld devices are banned while driving in most states.
 In Mississippi, hand-held devices such as phones and mp3 player are are not banned.
 Handheld devices bans prohibit talking on the phone without a hands-free system.

 Texting while driving is not banned in Mississippi.
 In Mississippi, distracted driving is listed as a category on police crash report forms.

 Mississippi requires seabelt use.
 Seatbelt enforcement is concidered primary, meaning you can be pulled over for not wearing a seatbelt.
 The fine for a seatbelt law violation in Mississippi is $25.00.
-Seatbelt laws very by state.
-Many states require passengers to wear seatbelts as well.
+Seatbelt use laws depend on the driving experience of the driver and which seat of the car a passenger is sitting in.